 If you have an active World of Warcraft account in good standing (not locked or banned), you may use item restoration once every 30 days.

-You can’t use item restoration to recover items lost through trade, crafting, and use.
-If an item doesn’t appear on the list, it isn’t available for restoration.
+You cannot use item restoration to recover items lost through trade, crafting, and use.
+If you're trying to recover a stackable item, you'll need to contact us for assistance.
+For all other items, if it's not on the list, it's not available for restoration.
+Restored items cannot be traded.

 Note: The restoration list doesn’t show items that were sold, destroyed, or disenchanted before a Faction Change or Character Transfer.